ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - We model the output given the input directly
     - This is a *discriminative approach*
   - Discriminative advantage: Why spend effort modelling $p(\bf{x})$?
 Seems a waste, we're always  given it as input
-  - Generative advantage: Can be good with missing data (remember how Naive Bayes handles missing data (TODO))
+  - Generative advantage: Can be good with missing data (remember how Naïve Bayes handles missing data by being able to just ignore such attributes)
     - Also good for detecting outliers
     - Also, sometimes we really do want to generate the input
       - TODO: when?